-This stone dug out of the earth followed similar finds dealing with, among others, King David and Hezekiah.
-It came after years of finding Jewish coins in the Temple Mount and layers of intact structures from the Jewish people’s years of living in Israel.
-Mountains of archeological finds have been located that attest to the the historical details of the Holy Bible.
+The “Pilate Stone, as it is known, followed similar finds confirming the Bible on King David, Hezekiah and many others.
+It came after years of finding Jewish coins in the Temple Mount.
+Mountains of archeological evidence have been located that attest to the historical details of the Holy Bible.

 Ferguson wasn’t impressed by their efforts.
 “The interested and inquiring mind of the modern investigator is not satisfied with explanations which are vague, unsound, and illogical,” he wrote in an article in a church magazine in 1941.
 By then he was a law student at UC Berkeley and intrigued by the idea of scientifically testing Smith’s revelation.
 In a later letter, he wrote, “It is the only Church on the face of the earth which can be subjected to this kind of investigation and checking.”
 And in another, to the LDS leadership, he declared, “The Book of Mormon is either fake or fact.
 If fake, the [ancient] cities described in it are non-existent.
 If fact—as we know it to be—the cities will be there.”

 Thomas Ferguson was a true believer.
 He was raised in the Mormon faith and took seriously the teachings of Joseph Smith.
 He truly believed in the Book of Mormon including its historical claims.
 The book said there were great ancient civilizations in the Americas.
 He logically believed it.
 Logic also says that if there were great communities there should be evidence left behind.
 Ferguson thought it was merely a matter of looking.